Metropolitan Hierotheos of Nafpaktos and St Vlassios

 As Metropolitan of Nafpaktos he organized his Diocese; every summer he tours the villages of mountainous Nafpaktia and St. Vlassios; he founded Charity Associations in the Parishes of the town, which undertake important social work; he is interested in youth and in catechism; he visits schools and talks to the students; he revived the summer camps and “Communication Center” of the Diocese in St. Panteleimon Antirrio; he founded a School of Byzantine Music which operates in Nafpaktos and the Cultural and Research Center at Hosios David; he organizes and lectures at Conferences, Meetings for priests, teachers, university students, professionals, doctors, lawyers, mechanics, etc.

 He has organized an annual Theological Conference in Nafpaktos.
-Two Conferences have taken place so far (2015 and 2016).
-Their topics were “Theology and Pastoral Care” and “Issues of Ecclesiology”.
+Seven conferences have taken place so far (2015-2021).

 He continues as Metropolitan his weekly programs in the Radio Station of the Church of Greece, and, since 2015, has also started a weekly TV program in the TV Station “Lychnos” of the Holy Diocese of Patras.